 How long do SEM campaigns take to show results?

 You'll see clicks immediately, but meaningful conversion data typically requires 2-4 weeks.
 AI-driven bidding strategies need at least 3 weeks of data before making major changes.
 Full campaign optimization usually takes 2-3 months as you accumulate data to inform decisions.
+For platform-specific timelines, our Microsoft Advertising for beginners guide offers detailed benchmarks.

 Is Microsoft Ads worth including in my SEM strategy?

 Yes.
 Microsoft Ads typically delivers 30-70% lower CPCs than Google while reaching a higher-income demographic.
 Including Microsoft Ads extends your reach without proportionally increasing costs, making it a valuable addition to any SEM strategy.
+The Microsoft Ads vs Google Ads comparison breaks down when each platform makes sense for different business types.

 Get started with Stackmatix!